-- Administration and Service roles: there were significantly more women (183) than men (120) in these roles.
+- Administration and Service roles: there were significantly more women (163) than men (104) in these roles.
 These roles are within our lower pay quartile, and therefore the gender imbalance affects our gender pay gap considerably.
-If we employed an even number of men and women in these roles, our mean gender pay gap would reduce from 10.0% to 5.4%. - Apprenticeship Delivery roles: there were far more women (189) than men (47) in these roles.
+If we employed an even number of men and women in these roles, our mean gender pay gap would reduce from 15.9% to 11.2%. - Apprenticeship Delivery roles: there were far more women (250) than men (58) in these roles.
 These roles are within our lower middle pay quartile; therefore, and this gender imbalance considerably affects our gender pay gap.
-If we employed an even number of men and women in these roles, our mean gender pay gap would reduce from 10% to 3.5%.
+If we employed an even number of men and women in these roles, our mean gender pay gap would reduce from 15.9% to 8.8%.
 Therefore, this particular gender imbalance is the dominant factor in our gender pay gap.

-There is also one highly compensated job category in which we have no women:
+There is also one highly paid job category in which we have no women:

-■ Banking & Finance Tutors: this is a senior specialist role delivering tuition for qualifications including the Chartered Financial Analyst® (CFA) Program, currently held by 5 men and no women.
-If we employed an even number of men and women in these roles, our mean gender pay gap would reduce from 10% to 7.7%.
+• Banking & Finance Tutors: this is a senior specialist role delivering tuition for qualifications including the Chartered Financial Analyst® (CFA) Program, currently held by 5 men and no women.
+If we employed an even number of men and women in these roles, our mean gender pay gap would reduce from 15.9% to 13.7%.
 This is challenging to overcome due to the gender mix in the industry and also because this team has not recruited any new Tutors since January 2019.
-In 2019 we created a new progression path for our Accountancy Tutors (62% of whom are women) to become Banking & Finance Tutors.
+We have a progression path in place for our Accountancy Tutors (60% of whom are women) to encourage them to become Banking & Finance Tutors.

-If we were to achieve an even mix of men and women in the three role categories above, we would no longer be reporting a mean gender pay gap in favour of men - we would be reporting a gender pay gap of 3.3% in favour of women.
+If we were to achieve an even mix of men and women in the three role categories above, we would be reporting a gender pay gap of 2%.